thingsdb/python-thingsdb/README.md

 #### Args

 - *host (str)*:
-    A hostname, IP address, FQDN to connect to.
+    A hostname, IP address, FQDN or WebSocket URI to connect to.
 - *port (int, optional)*:
     Integer value between 0 and 65535 and should be the port number where a ThingsDB node is listening to for client connections.
     Defaults to 9200.
+For WebSocket connections the port must be provided with the URI (host argument).
 - *timeout (int, optional)*:
     Can be be used to control the maximum time the client will attempt to create a connection.
 The timeout may be set to